History of Szczecin: Major Prussian and German port (1720–1918)

 The 19th century was an age of large territorial expansion for the city, especially after 1873, when the old fortress was abolished.
 In 1821, the crafts corporations were abolished, and in steam transport on the Oder began, allowing further development of trade.
 The port was developing quickly, specialising in exports of agricultural products and coal from the Province of Silesia.
-Economic development and rapid population growth brought many ethnic Poles from Pomerania and Greater Poland looking for new career opportunities in the Stettin industry.
+Economic development and rapid population growth brought many ethnic Poles from Pomerania and Greater Poland looking for new career opportunities in the local industry.
 More than 95% of the population consisted of Germans.
 In 1843, Stettin was connected by the first railway line to the Prussian capital Berlin, and in 1848 by the second railway to Posen (Poznań).
 New branches of industry were developed, including shipbuilding (at the AG Vulcan Stettin and Oderwerke shipyards) and ironworks using Swedish ores.
+In 1850–1851, the Polish-language weekly magazine Przyjaciel Chłopów was printed in the city.
+It was financed by the Prussian authorities and its aim was to promote pro-Prussian and anti-Polish propaganda among the Polish population.
 Before World War I, there were 3,000 Polish inhabitants in the city, including some wealthy industrialists and merchants.
 Among them was Kazimierz Pruszak, director of the Goleniów (then Gollnow) industrial works, who predicted eventual "return of Szczecin to Poland".
 The population grew to 236,000 in 1910 and 382,000 in 1939.

 During the Franco-Prussian War (1870–1871), the Prussians established a prisoner-of-war camp for around 1,700 French troops in the city, of which 600 died.
 There is a memorial at the site of the former cemetery of the French POWs.